Xmaw/Python/readme.txt

 this button will remove the card from the deck and place it in a deck with only completed cards.

-No: If you fail to match the infomratino displayedo n the back fo the card this button will place the card back into the deck and shuffle it.
+No: If you fail to match the information displayed on the back of the card this button will place the card back into the deck and shuffle it.

+---Additional information---
+The reason why I have chosen to use .docx in my program is because I want to be able to use my lecture notes.
+The notes are created in 'Word'.
+One could argue that the same result could be achieved by converting the .docx file to a raw text file.
+But hey, it works!